-- Seasonal (e.g., monthly, bi-monthly or 3-monthly) projections of extreme weather events (droughts, floods, storms). - Geospatial human mobility data, at regular time intervals, long-term trends and with global geographical coverage at local scale. (or at least conflict-affected settings to address the most vulnerable societies). - Near-real time and projected geospatial data (e.g., different types of migration, flooding, institutional capacity at a local level). - > Improve the predictive capacities for climate security events. - Innovative ways of analysing the links between climate change, environmental degradation, conflict, and displacement. - Reduction of the temporal or spatial resolution of the current datasets, products or services delivered by a Copernicus operational service by 50%. - Availability of data for: - Water Availability and Crop Production Monitoring - Climate and Meteorological Data - Changes in Land Use - Population Distribution and Evolution - Migration (e.g., border restrictions, flows)
+- Seasonal (e.g., monthly, bi-monthly or 3-monthly) projections of extreme weather events (droughts, floods, storms). - Geospatial human mobility data, at regular time intervals, long-term trends and with global geographical coverage at local scale. (or at least conflict-affected settings to address the most vulnerable societies). - Near-real time and projected geospatial data (e.g., different types of migration, flooding, institutional capacity at a local level). - Improve the predictive capacities for climate security events. - Innovative ways of analysing the links between climate change, environmental degradation, conflict, and displacement. - Reduction of the temporal or spatial resolution of the current datasets, products or services delivered by a Copernicus operational service by 50%. - Improved availability of data for: - Water Availability and Crop Production Monitoring - Climate and Meteorological Data - Occurrence of violent events - Population Estimation, Distribution and Evolution - Migration (e.g., border restrictions, flows)